How to make friends in such a way that will stay forever and you can be dependent on them in your good or bad times.

 You cannot expect your soul made to show up on your doorstep while you sit in your pyjamas and complain about how hard life is.
 Put yourself out there!

 Go to events and open mics.
 Join a club.
 Take a class.
 Anything related to your hobby.
-There are great chances that you might click with someone with similar interests to you.
+There are great chances that you might click with someone with similar interests to you like watching web series.

 If you both do decide to hang out, you will spend your free time together doing something that you both find fun.
 And in the odd chance that that does not happen you did do something productive and fun.